 Community Solar Phase II

-Flathead Electric Cooperative’s Community Solar Phase II will be made up of 198 solar panels located on one of the Co-op’s buildings, just west of the Kalispell FEC office at 35 Terry Road.
+Flathead Electric Cooperative’s Community Solar Phase II is made up of 198 solar panels located on one of the Co-op’s buildings, just west of the Kalispell FEC office at 35 Terry Road.

 How Does Community Solar Work?

 - Co-op members purchase panels in the Community Solar project.

 - The sun creates energy which is captured by solar panels.

 - Energy is transferred to the electrical grid and distributed to participating members.

 - Panel owners receive bill credits for the energy created by their panel.